Shareholder Resolution: Open Enrollment 2025

 b. those individuals who are adopted before their age of majority by an original shareholder of BSNC, or a lineal descendant of an original shareholder of BSNC;

-2. a United States citizen; and
+2. A United States citizen; and

-3. not a shareholder of another Alaska Native regional corporation, unless they received those shares through gifting or inheritance.
+3. Not a shareholder of another Alaska Native regional corporation, unless they received those shares through gifting or inheritance.

 In addition: